testcontainers/testcontainers-java/docs/supported_docker_environment/continuous_integration/dind_patterns.md

 !!! note
-    If you are using Docker Dekstop, you need to mount the Docker socket that bypasses the API proxy (see [this comment](https://github.com/docker/for-mac/issues/5588#issuecomment-934600089) for more details):
+    If you are using Docker Desktop, you need to mount the Docker socket that bypasses the API proxy (see [this comment](https://github.com/docker/for-mac/issues/5588#issuecomment-934600089) for more details):
     `-v /var/run/docker.sock.raw:/var/run/docker.sock`

 ### Docker Compose example